-If there’s one thing minors should know when they come to this country, says Flavia Rocha Moody, an immigration attorney at Scott Law Firm in Baton Rouge, it’s the importance of your court hearing.
+If there’s one thing minors should know when they come to the United States, says Flavia Rocha Moody, an immigration attorney in Baton Rouge, it’s the importance of your court hearing.
 It’s unfortunately very common in her line of work representing minors:

-There are, unfortunately, many things to learn about immigration laws in the U.S., and that’s why it’s important to seek legal advice from a reputable attorney.
+There are, unfortunately, many things to learn about immigration laws in the U.S., and that’s why it’s important to seek legal advice about the immigration process from a reputable attorney.

-“When we’re representing minors in court, basically there’s two categories,” Moody says.
-“There are children that enter the United States without any legal guardian, which are unaccompanied minors; and there are children that have entered with a parent, and usually if they enter without proper documentation, they go to court together.
+“When we’re representing minors in court, basically there’s two categories,” Moody says: “There are children that enter the United States without any legal guardian.
+They are unaccompanied minors.
+And there are children that have entered with a parent.
+Usually, if they enter without proper documentation, they go to court together.
 So we represent them as a family.”

 For unaccompanied minors, the government tries to locate a family member or immediate relative already in the United States.
 Usually, they are asked to sign supporting documents saying they will be responsible for the care of that child, Moody says.
 “From there, it could take years before some of those cases get filed with the immigration court.”

 That last point can be true for families, too.
 But unaccompanied minors have additional bumps in their path to gain lawful permanent residency, such as if their sponsor is located in another state.

 In order for their case to proceed, Moody says, the government has to file charges against them, “And my understanding is that there has been an increase in apprehensions, but not charges filed.
 So sometimes they’re in this limbo, waiting for their court date.”